anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 * Share, print, or record device screens, unless allowed by school or IT administrator.

 ### How is assistive technology affected?
 Some device features--such as narrator--and other assistive technology are still fully functional while taking a test.
-For a list of functional features see [Take a Test app technical reference](https://docs.microsoft.com/en-us/education/windows/take-a-test-app-technical).
+For a list of the apps features, see [Take a Test app technical reference](https://docs.microsoft.com/en-us/education/windows/take-a-test-app-technical).

 ## Take a Test profile setup